BCBS PPO Doctoral-level therapist Specializing in Adults 18+ Anxiety &/or Depression

 Dr. Mishevski is an associate faculty member at the Chicago Center for Psychotherapy &Psychoanalysis

-The Psychology Practice’s South Loop Downtown Chicago location, offering in-person therapy, is easily accessible from other Chicago neighborhoods, such as: the West Loop, Gold Coast, River North, River West, Old Town, Lincoln Park, Lakeview, Rogers Park, Logan Square, Hyde Park, Wicker Park, Bucktown, and many more.
+The Practice’s South Loop Downtown Chicago location, offering in-person therapy, is easily accessible from other Chicago neighborhoods, such as: the West Loop, Gold Coast, River North, River West, Old Town, Lincoln Park, Lakeview, Rogers Park, Logan Square, Hyde Park, Wicker Park, Bucktown, and many more.

 The Schererville, Indiana location, offering in-person therapy, is also easily accessible with patients coming from: Crown Point, Saint John / St. John, Dyer, Munster, Highland, Griffith, Winfield, Lowell, Cedar Lake, Chesterton, and Valparaiso, DeMotte, Hebron, Hobart, La Porte, Merrillville, Michigan City, Portage, Rensselaer, Homewood/Flossmoor, Park Forest, and Crete.